moliver28/research-handbook/content/handbook/support/workflows/jira-server.md

    ![Jira bin process](../assets/Jira_bin_process.png)

-1. Run Jira setup.
-You will activate a 30 day trial period.
-Select set up Jira manually.
-1. You now have Jira setup and accessible in your localhost:8080.
+1. Jira will be accessible via localhost:8080, but needs [HTTPS to be enabled](#configure-jira-to-use-port-443) for the DVCS connector to work.

 #### Set Up Jira